 Table of Contents

-To qualify for the Caregiver Child Exception, the caregiver child must live in the home with his or her parent for at least two years prior to the parent’s admittance to a nursing home or assisted living facility, and they must provide a level of care that prevents the senior from needing to relocate during this time period.
+To qualify for the Caregiver Child Exception, the caregiver child must live in the home with his or her parent for at least two years prior to the parent’s admittance to a nursing home or assisted living facility.
+In addition, the adult child must provide a level of care that prevents the senior from needing to relocate to one of the above mentioned facilities during this time period.

-For the purposes of Caregiver Child Exemption, a "child" is defined as either a biological or adopted child.
-They are considered eligible recipients of a home transfer if they have lived in the home and provided care for a period of two years.
-Other relatives, such as foster children, grandchildren, nieces, nephews, son-in-laws and daughter-in-laws, are not eligible.
+For the purposes of the Caregiver Child Exemption, a "child" is defined as either a biological or adopted child.
+They are considered eligible recipients of a home transfer if they have lived in the home and provided care for their aging parent for a period of two years.
+Other relatives, such as foster children, stepchildren grandchildren, nieces, nephews, son-in-laws and daughter-in-laws, are not eligible.

-The care provided by the adult child must have enabled the senior to continue to live at home, rather than need to live in an assisted facility or nursing home.
+The care provided by the adult child must have enabled the senior to continue to live at home, rather than require relocation to an assisted living facility or nursing home.
 Documentation indicating that this is the case is required.
-Providing care for an elderly parent may include monitoring medications, providing meals, providing assistance with activities of daily living, such as bathing, dressing, and using the bathroom, and ensuring the health and safety of the parent.
+Providing care for an elderly parent may include monitoring medications, preparing meals, providing assistance with Activities of Daily Living (ADLs), such as bathing, dressing, and using the bathroom, and ensuring the health and safety of the parent.

 While all 50 states honor this exception, it’s important to note that some states take a stricter approach than others to the Child Caregiver Exception.
 Rules and documentation may vary based on the state.